2024 XC60 B5 AWD Polestar Optimised

 As a comparison, I would say that in low to medium speed situations, this XC60 feels quicker than my Macan Mk1 S Diesel.
 Thinking back to my 2020 Porsche Lockdown Laps experience with the Mk2 Macan 2.0T, I would say this Volvo is genuinely faster.
 The mild hybrid system in the B5 seems to be useful at eliminating low speed turbo lag, instead of being a fuel saving device, especially when one has the Polestar tune.

 However, this is no Porsche when it comes to handling.
-It is a soft and comfy suspension.
-There is noticeable body roll, but it still keeps its composure.
+It has a soft and comfy suspension.
+There is noticeable body roll, but it still keeps its composure in tight corners (does not fall over, stays planted).
 Compared to my poverty spec (non-M sport) X3 G01 20d, it cannot compete on handling curves in a fun way.
 It is a solid car to drive fast, but in the twisties you will back off because the suspension is designed to give you a comfy ride, rather than a sporty ride.
 I am not complaining too much, since it still blasts away most rival SUVs (and warm hot hatches) with its engine performance.
 In the bends, I just take it a bit easy - which is perfect for our potholed roads in JHB.

-Regarding interior quality, the fit and feel of the materials feels more premium than what I have seen in the X3 or GLC.
-There is soft touch materials almost everywhere.
+Regarding interior quality, the fit and feel of the materials feels more premium than what I have seen in the X3 or GLC (last gen at least).
+There are soft touch materials almost everywhere.
 Note that this is the poverty spec "Essential" trim, but it is still made with proper luxury and attention to detail in mind.
+All windows are laminated from factory.

 The infotainment situation on the 2022+ cars is a mixed bag and needs further unpacking....